 This makes some sense, as the psychology of color says that blue shades create feelings of peace, tranquility, security, and serenity in those who view them, and, when people feel secure, they buy more.

 In the business world, this line of thought has saturated the design process of logo and brand construction.
 Many businesses have come to believe that if they depend on color psychology by using different types of blue, they’ll be perceived as non-threatening, stable, loyal, and reliable.

-In the world of the psychology of color, blue is often described as peaceful, tranquil, secure, and serene.
-Within industries, blue is often seen as non-threatening, stable, loyal, and reliable.
-No wonder it’s so popular!
-But blue isn’t the only color with these qualities.
-Branding with a more niche color will help you stand out from the overused blue hues, but also make your brand more uniquely recognizable.
+What business doesn’t want their customers to trust them?
+No wonder blue is so popular!
+But contrary to popular knowledge, blue isn’t the only color with these qualities.
+Branding with a more niche color will help you stand out from the overused blues, while also making your brand more uniquely recognizable.

-This earthy hue is warm and inviting.
-It feels comfortable, yet established.
-Pair this with black for a sophisticated masculine look, or soften your palette by pairing cinnamon with a soft creamy mauve.
+You can pair cinnamon with black for a sophisticated masculine look, or you can soften your palette by pairing cinnamon with a soft creamy mauve.

-Blush is almost nude, with a hint of pink.
-It's velvety, and soft.
-This color is often seen as mellow, easygoing and pleasant.
-Pair this with a medium gray, sage green, or a deep maroon.
+Blush is almost nude, with just a hint of pink.
+It's velvety and soft in a way most blues can’t touch.
+This color is also seen as mellow, easygoing and pleasant-- similar to a soft, sky blue.

 5. Soft Berry

-This soft berry has a little more punch than a classic blush.
+This soft berry is a purple-pink hue that has a little more punch than a classic blush.
 It’s got more personality and sass, while also being kind, nurturing, and compassionate.
-Pair this with black, white, or even teal.
+It’s distinct, and says a lot with a little.

 7. Golden Yellow